Best 3 Person Tents

 Q: What Are the Quickest Ways to Kill a Tent?

-Taking care of a tent really is not that hard but you need to understand, you can very quickly become the death of your tent.
+Taking care of a product such as this really is not that hard but you need to understand, you can very quickly become the death of your tent.
 The manner in which you care for it can either prolong its life or completely destroy its effectiveness.
 Here are a few mistakes to avoid as if you fall victim to them, your tent is going to suffer.
-First off, and this is common sense, stake down your tent as it will blow away if you do not.
+First off, and this is common sense, stake it down as it will blow away if you do not.
 It seems stupidly obvious but it also can be easy to forget.
 Also, avoid storing food inside of it as this will draw critters and perhaps even wild animals.

 Oh, another thing, never store it when it is damp or wet.
 Proper storage will be alluded to in a brief while but this is an important note to bring up anyway.
 Storing it wet can cause mold and mildew to grow due to the moisture build-up.
 Lastly, keep it out of the sun for extended periods as it can suffer from ultraviolet light damage.